vsphere-tmm/vsphere-with-tanzu-quick-start/README.md

 #### Accessing the Pod

-If we access the pod now (below), we should get an `Error: 403` as we haven't added any content to the NginX web server yet:
+If we access the pod now (below), we should get an `Error: 403` as we haven't added any content to the NginX web server yet.

-**Explain prot-forward magix here**
+The below command creates a tunnel, from your local machine on port `8080` to the pod inside the kubernetes cluster on port `80`, so when you access `localhost:8080` it gets tunnelled directly to the pod on port `80`.

 ```sh
 kubectl port-forward vsphere-with-tanzu-pod 8080:80